The Difference Between Sprains and Strains

 Foot and ankle trauma is common among athletes and the elderly.
-If you have concerns that you may have experienced trauma to the foot and ankle, consult with one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will assess your condition and provide you with quality foot and ankle treatment.
+If you have concerns that you may have experienced trauma to the foot and ankle, consult with Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assess your condition and provide you with quality foot and ankle treatment.

 Foot and ankle trauma cover a range of injuries all over the foot; common injuries include: